 This roundtable is open only to currently-enrolled Columbia University students.
 To register, you must sign in with your UNI.

-Please join the Center on Global Energy Policy for a student-only lunch and roundtable discussion with Minister Catherine McKenna, CGEP Distinguished Visiting Fellow and Canada’s former Minister of the Environment and Climate Change.
+Please join the Center on Global Energy Policy for a student-only lunch and roundtable discussion with David Hill, CGEP Adjunct Senior Research Scholar and former General Counsel of the U.S. Department of Energy, and Cheryl LaFleur, CGEP Adjunct Senior Research Scholar, CGEP Advisory Board Member, and former Chair of the Federal Energy Regulatory Commission (FERC).

-Minister McKenna will discuss her academic and career histories and current work.
-Following introductions, we will move into an open conversation.
+They will discuss hot topics on the U.S. energy scene and cover their academic and career histories before moving into an open conversation.
 Lunch will be provided.

 Registration is required.
 This roundtable is open only to currently-enrolled Columbia University students.
 To register, you must sign in with your UNI.